ImageMagick v6 Examples --

 [IM Output]

 Of course the above is equivalent to a "-crop" of the plasma image, not a 'resize'.
-But also the original images meta-data is also preserved.
+The original image's meta-data is also preserved.
+That is even though this is now a plasma image, the image meta-data says it is still a 'rose' image and came from the "rose:" image source.

 composite -compose Src -gravity South \